-- 1 In Measuring Mode, press SET, select Main Menu Ident using ▶ or ▲ and confirm selection with SET. - The type, firmware version and serial number of the transmitter are displayed. - 2 Press ESC to return to the Main Menu Ident or read off the type, firmware version and serial number of the probe using ▶ or ▲ and then press ▶ or ▲ to return to the Main Menu Ident. - 3 Continue to Main Menu Adjustment using ▶ or ▲ or return to Measuring Mode by pressing ESC.
+- 1 In Measuring Mode, press SET, select Main Menu Ident using ▶ or ▲ and confirm selection with SET - The type, firmware version and serial number of the transmitter are displayed. - 2 Press ESC to return to the Main Menu Ident or read off the type, firmware version and serial number of the probe using ▶ or ▲ and then press ▶ or ▲ to return to the Main Menu Ident. - 3 Continue to Main Menu Adjust using ▶ or ▲ or return to Measuring Mode by pressing ESC.

-1.4.6.8 Editing Adjust main menu
+1.4.6.9 Editing Adjust main menu

-A reference value can be entered for both relative humidity (% RH) and temperature (°C/°F) for the 1-point adjustment.
-Please refer to the description in Chapter 1.3.3.2 1-point adjustment (offset).
+A reference value can be entered for both relative humidity (RH) and temperature (°C/°F) for the 1-point adjustment.
+Please refer to the description in Chapter 1.3.3.2.

 In addition, the analog outputs can be adjusted.
-See Chapter 1.3.3.4 Analog output adjustment for instructions on how to do this.
+See Chapter 1.3.3.4 for instructions on how to do this.

 The 2-point adjustment cannot be performed via the user menu.
-This is done using the adjustment buttons or P2A software (see Chapter 1.3.3.3 or Chapter 3.3.2).
+This is done using the adjustment buttons or P2A software, see Chapter 1.3.3.3 or Chapter 3.